Tellin' Stories: Background and writing

 The Charlatans released their self-titled fourth studio album in August 1995 through Beggars Banquet Records.
 It topped the album charts in both Scotland and the United Kingdom; out of its three singles, "Just When You're Thinkin' Things Over" was the most successful, reaching number five in Scotland and number 12 in the UK.
-It was promoted a tour of the United States, and a trek across mainland Europe, and two UK stints, leading into early 1996.
-Following this, they spent time at home, writing material for their next album.
-Guitarist Mark Collins asked the band's management to locate a remote part of the Lake District where him and vocalist Tim Burgess could work on ideas.
+It was promoted with a tour of the United States, a trek across mainland Europe, and two UK stints, leading into early 1996.
+Following this, they spent time at home writing material for their next album.
+Guitarist Mark Collins asked the band's management to locate a remote part of the Lake District where he and vocalist Tim Burgess could work on ideas.

-Burgess and Collins subsequently stayed at a cottage close to lake Windermere, where they wrote songs across two weeks.
-They had taken with them an acoustic guitar, a drum machine, a bass, an eight-track recorder, a record player and various albums.
-Burgess listened to the various works of Bob Dylan and Wu-Tang Clan, analysing their use vocal rhythms.
-Upon returning home, the pair learned that bassist Marin Blunt, drummer Jon Brookes and keyboardist Rob Collins had completed three songs.
+Burgess and Collins subsequently stayed at a cottage close to Lake Windermere, where they wrote songs over two weeks.
+They had taken with them an acoustic guitar, a drum machine, a bass, an eight-track recorder, a record player, and various albums.
+Burgess listened to the various works of Bob Dylan and Wu-Tang Clan, analysing their use of vocal rhythms.
+Upon returning home, the pair learned that bassist Martin Blunt, drummer Jon Brookes, and keyboardist Rob Collins had completed three songs.
 "North Country Boy", "One to Another", "How High" and "Only Teethin" were partly recorded at Rockfield Studios, located in Rockfield, Monmouthshire, as a test session.